NaegleLab/PTM-POSE/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

-#### Tasks
-Include specific tasks in the order they need to be done in.
-Include links to specific lines of code where the task should happen at.
-- [ ] Task 1
-- [ ] Task 2
-- [ ] Task 3

 **Additional context**
 Add any other context or screenshots about the feature request here.